GoodBoyNinja/cep-vite-template/.github/README.md

 ## Setup your new extension (Only once)

-Then:
-1. Clone this repo to your local machine and open the folder in VSCode.
+1. [Clone this repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop) to your local machine and open the folder in VSCode.
 2. Open a terminal and run `npm install` to install all dependencies.
 3. From the same terminal, run `node symlink` to symlink the extension folder to your CEP extensions folder.
 4. Search & Replace all instances of: